 Is pine good for hand carving?

 Yes, pine is good for hand carving since it is softwood.
-Cutting is made easier as well as shaping.
-It requires simple carving tools such as the carving knife, and the use of power tools damages the pine wood.
+Cutting is made easier, as well as shaping.
+It requires simple carving tools such as the carving knife, and power tools damage the pine wood.

 They need extra care so that you keep your wood in its good state.
-Damages attract more costs and sometimes buying new material and starting over again.
+Damages attract more costs, sometimes buying new materials and starting over again.

 Is Poplar good for carving?